Arashknia/Dockerized-Splunk/Installation.md

    > To date of this repository, the Splunk version is 9.2.2.
 I don't predict there will be a such change on Splunk which may cause issues with our configuration otherwise please inform and I will update the repository on another OS you can do it with ```docker pull splunk/splunk```

-5. after pull, wait for the pull process to complete in the docker-desktop notification tab.
+5. after pull, wait for the pull process to complete in the docker-desktop notification tab, and DO NOT click on run.

 6. download Splunk universal forwarder from Splunk. (you have to sign up to be able to download it with your Splunk account)
 note: download it based on the OS to which you want to forward the log from it to Splunk.